BOD and Staff

 Kevin takes the step into the Central Oregon Middle School Youth Mentor position after almost ten years of working with Caldera (most recently as our Portland Middle School Mentor) and our youth seasonally at camp.
 Along with those experiences, Kevin has also spent time working with Native American groups at University of Oregon where he studied Sociology and Ethnic Studies.

-Meg Ball, Young Adult Advocate (Central Oregon)
+Meg Ball, High School Mentor and Young Adult Advocate (Central Oregon), Pronouns: She/Her/Hers

-Aasha Benton, Middle School Mentor (Portland)
+Aasha Benton, Middle School Mentor (Portland), Pronouns: She/Her/Hers

 Born and raised in Portland, Aasha has been involved with Caldera for 10 years.
 Starting as a camper, she discovered her love of painting.
 After finishing high school, she returned as a Junior Advocate and while studying Psychology at the University of Arkansas at Pine Bluff, she worked as a Youth Advocate.
 After graduating in 2012, Aasha worked for Portland Public Schools and in 2016, she brought her painting skills back to Caldera and served as a teaching artist at Weekend Intensives.
 Aasha values creating safe environments for students to share, grow, learn, and create.
 Being the Portland Middle School Mentor will allow her to use her talents in creativity and passion for serving the youth in the community.